Work Visas UK

 • the applicant must be studying a full-time course of study at a degree level or above with a higher education provider which has a track record of compliance; and

-• the Certificate of Sponsorship must have a start date no earlier than the course completion date; or
+• the Certificate of Sponsorship (CoS) must have a start date no earlier than the course completion date; or

 Condition C: